Area of Need

 Section 67(5) of the National Law provides that it is the responsible Minister (or Ministers’ delegate) in a participating jurisdiction who decides whether and Area of Need exists.
 However it is for the Medical Board of Australia to decide whether an individual applicant is eligible, qualified and suitable to practice in a particular position.

-StateAn Area of Need is any position/location in which there is a lack of specific medical practitioners or where there are medical positions that remain unfilled following multiple recruitment attempts over a period of time.
+In Victoria, it is the responsibility of the Department of Health to assess all Area of Need applications and to determine whether a genuine need exists.
+Area of Need typically relates to any location in which there is a lack of specific medical practitioners, or where there is a medical position that remains unfilled following multiple recruitment attempts over a period of time.
 Area of Need applies to both public and private sector positions.

 - Statement of Need.
 All applications must include a statement of need outlining why the employer needs to employ an IMG.
 Statements may include information on the number of recruitment attempts, geographical pressures and special cultural needs relevant to the demographic.